 Your technical proposal must convince the agency that you have a strong management team and staffing approach that minimizes risk.
 Your past performance is another area that can gain high scores.

-Do not just copy and paste the previous contract past performance.
+We expanding on how to write a government contract proposal, do not just copy and paste the previous contract past performance.
 This is another common problem when bidding on government contract proposals.

 - Seriously think about the Who, How, and When about your technical proposal

 - Consider suggesting longer warranties and discounts.

 - Understand your technical proposal is one of the highest evaluated sections of your bid.

 - Always describe your management approach in detail.

 Make sure that your past performance projects are of similar size and scope.
 Past Performance is a large part of your Technical score when the federal government evaluates your bid proposal.
 Small and medium-sized businesses usually do not have the people or critical skill sets to handle larger government contracts.
 To overcome this hurdle, you could form a teaming agreement to fill the gaps.

 7. When Writing Proposals for Government Contracts, Take advantage of questions and answer sessions.

 If a government RFP is unclear, it is important to communicate with the designated contracting officer as soon as possible.

 - Your question may cause a change to the solicitation.